williamhaw/mac-dev-playbook/README.md

 - JDK 11 is the version that our backend apps are running on in production.
 - SDKMAN! is installed along with 2 versions of Scala.
 After running the playbook, there will be a `.zshrc` file created.
 If `ohmyzsh` or any other plugin that creates zsh configuration is installed, please append the SDKMAN! config to the end of the new .zshrc file.

 Common [dotfiles](https://github.com/williamhaw/mac-dotfiles) are also installed into the current user's home directory.
-You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.
+You can disable dotfiles management by setting `configure_dotfiles: no` in [default.config.yml](default.config.yml).

 ### Disabled Configuration
 Some extra configurations are disabled as they should be left up to personal choice: